007 MAGAZINE - The World's Foremost James Bond Resource!

 Photo reference of Dick Orme used by Sam Peffer for the 1958 PAN paperback cover of CASINO ROYALE (GREAT PAN G198).

 In December 1958 PAN Books reissued CASINO ROYALE in paperback with a new cover by Samuel John Peffer (1921-2014), who signed his work and was known to his friends as ‘Peff’.
 CASINO ROYALE became the first James Bond novel to be issued with a second cover, and Sam Peffer would go on to provide the artwork for the reissue of MOONRAKER in 1959, followed by the UK paperback debuts of FROM RUSSIA, WITH LOVE and DR. NO. For the first time James Bond was given a consistent face on three of Sam Peffer's covers.
 That face was based on model and actor Dick Orme.
-Sam Peffer had begun his career painting front-of-house displays for West End Cinemas before moving to Weddell Brothers who produced film publicity materials.
+Sam Peffer had begun his career painting front of house displays for West End Cinemas before moving to Weddell Brothers who produced film publicity materials.
 When their artist was called up for military service in 1940 Sam Peffer replaced him, painting publicity images of Hollywood film stars.
 After leaving the Navy in 1946, Peffer became a commercial artist eventually joining the cinema advertising company Pearl & Dean in 1953 to become manager of their art department.

 After going freelance in the mid-1950s Sam Peffer then began a long and prolific career creating paperback artwork for many different publishers including PAN Books.
 When the painted paperback cover fell out of fashion, he returned to illustrating video covers and posters for low-budget exploitation films in the 1970s.
 One of Sam Peffer's most memorable later commissions was the artwork used on the UK Quad-crown poster for the erotic Sci-Fi movie spoof Flesh Gordon (1974).